 I had envisioned a beautiful pink lagoon, rather like La Laguna Colorada I had seen on my tour to the Salar de Uyuni in Bolivia.
 That lake is naturally formed, and has a stunning backdrop of a mountain watching over the lake.
 The pink lakes in Mexico however, are part of a salt factory, and although the colour is natural, the lakes are formed into rectangles to allow for easier collection of salt from the mineral rich water.
 The lakes are part of private property, belonging to the salt factory, and although it is not enforced, there were signs everywhere to stop people entering the area, and from getting in the water, so there really is no romantic pink lagoon in Mexico as I had hoped.

 Can you Swim in the Pink Lakes in Mexico?

 No. Apparently, this used to be allowed, hence the inflatable flamingo shot, but now the signs clearly state you are not allowed in the water.
 I did see several people paddle in the pink water to take photos, but at least when I was there, no-one was so brazen as to get in fully.
-The water is not toxic, but is very salty, so bear in mind if you do dip your toes in, any cuts or blisters will sting like hell!
+The pink water is not toxic, but is very salty, so bear in mind if you do dip your toes in, any cuts or blisters will sting like hell!
 I just put my pink toes on the pink beach, that was close enough for me!
 The sand on the beach was slightly sparkly from the salt, it was quite a sight, even if it wasn’t as I expected.